Renewing Your CDL in Arizona

 To renew your commercial driver's license (CDL) with the Arizona Department of Transportation, you must make an appointment at a Motor Vehicle Division (MVD) CDL office and appear in person.

 If your CDL is still current, you will not need to take a written test―unless you want to maintain your hazardous materials endorsement.
-Instead, you will merely have to fill out a renewal form, submit a current Department of Transportation (DOT) Physical Examination Form, and pay the renewal fee to keep your license valid:
+Instead, you will merely have to fill out a renewal form, submit a current Department of Transportation (DOT) Medical Examiner Certificate (Form MCSA-5876) , and pay the renewal fee to keep your license valid:

 - Class A renewal: $15